In recent years, even school leaders have labelled the performance tables published the government "baffling".

 Furthermore, the new 9-1 numbers do not correspond evenly with the old A*-G system.

-"9 will be awarded to fewer pupils than A* is currently.
+"9 will be awarded to fewer pupils than A* was previously.
 In fact, three number grades, 9, 8 and 7, correspond to the current top grades of A* and A. This is designed to give more differentiation at the top end.
 A grade 6 is a bit higher than the old B grade.

 Meanwhile, at the bottom, the new system has less detail, with grades D, E and F corresponding to grades 1 and 2, and the bottom of a grade 1 corresponding to the bottom of a grade G."